How Much Does it Cost to Open a Brewery? [Brewery Startup Costs]

 Brewery Opening Cost by Square Foot

-Due to the oversized nature of brewery equipment, you’ll need to find a substantial space within which to operate your brewery — especially if you decide to open a taproom so customers can enjoy your brews on-site.
+Due to the oversized nature of brewery equipment, from fermentation tanks to stacks of thousands of cans, you’ll need to find a substantial space to house your brewery — especially if you decide to open a taproom so customers can enjoy your brews on-site.

 A Breakdown of Brewery Startup Expenses

-Follow this checklist to help plan and manage your budget while opening your brewery.
+Use this list to help plan and manage your budget while opening your brewery, and how much working capital you’ll need.

 Due to local government zoning regulations, you can’t open your brewery in just any available retail space.
-Most states have designated zones for the industry.
-To ensure you aren’t wasting any time scouting in restricted areas, check with your local government before this step.
+Most states have designated zones for the hospitality industry, and having alcohol involved (and brewing and production) can further complicate things.
+To ensure you aren’t wasting any time scouting in restricted areas, check with your local government and find out about zoning limits in your area.
 Or enlist a restaurant industry realtor who is already an expert on local regulations, zoning, permits, and available properties.

 What atmosphere do you want to cultivate at your brewery?
-Is it going to be a relaxed, chill place where people can go on laid back dates or small group hangs?
-Or do you want to open a brewery with a taproom that doubles as the hottest new party spot in town?
+Is it going to be a relaxed, chill place where people can go on laid-back dates or small group hangs?
+Or do you want to start a brewery with a taproom that doubles as the hottest new party spot in town?
 Will guests be able to take a tour of brewery operations, or will it be a more “behind the scenes” style brewing area?

 The interior design and layout will dictate how people spend time there and the overall atmosphere that’s created.
 When designing the layout and floor plan of your brewery, ask yourself guiding questions such as: